uvaai/pdp/complexity/pair-index/10 indexing pairs.md

 an indexing system in which you can search for word pairs can be a little tricky, so we will guide you through the steps.

-Eventually, your function should return a list of every pair of words that is in the text with a `recency_size` maximum number of words in between.
-Let's say that we are currently looking at a word in the middle of the text, which we will call `current_word`, and that `recency_size=5`, which means that we will take into account any word that has occurred in the last five words.
+Eventually, your function should return a list of line numbers for every pair of words that is in the text with a `recency_size` maximum number of words in between.
+Let's say that we are currently looking at a word in the middle of the text, which we will call `current_word`, and that `recency_size=5`, which means that we will need take into account any potential word pair for this word that has occurred within the last five words.
 This means that there should actually be five pairs added to the index for every word processed.

-Before we can add these pairs to our big list of words, we would need to know what the five most recent words are.
+Before we can add these new pairs to our big collection of pairs, we would need to know what the five most recent words are.
 A good method of tracking these words as we go is by creating a secondary list `recent_words` that is updated as we go.
 When you index a new word, you can append it to that recent word list and remove the